What is a Credit Card and how credit card works?

 CVV number is a three or four-digit number that comes with every credit card, it acts as a verification number.
 In most credit cards, you can find the number just beside the space where you have to sign the card.
 But in American Express credit cards the number is printed in front of the card, and it is a four digits number.

-How do I find the Credit Card due amount?
+How do I find the Credit Card due amount? or What is total amount due in credit card?

 - Through card statement – Card providers send detailed statements to every cardholder, you can find your total due amount with a detailed description of your expenses in the statement.